Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

     - **trec-rf10-data.csv** Converted csv data from the downloaded data
   - **results** Folder where the results are stored
     - **Average_result_XX_phi=YY_psi=ZZ.csv** The data containig results for a given parameter set

+- **Rideshre_experiment**
+  - **setup.sh** Script for setting up the experiments
+  - **Experiment_paper.sh** Scripts for performing the same experiments as in our paper
+  - **Experiment_test.sh** Scripts for small experiments to see if our codes work
+  - **bin** Folder containing the python code needed for the crowd-sourcing experiments
+    - **data_download.py** It is executed by setup.sh to download the used data.
+    - **experiment_Sigmoid.py** It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data when using Sigmoid functions as acceptance probability functions.
+The first argument is place and the second is the date of data to be used.
+The third and the fourth are the time interval and its unit, respectively.
+    - **experiment_PL.py** Experimental code It is executed by Experiment.sh or Experiment_test.sh to perform experiments using simulated data when using piecewise linear functions as acceptance probability functions.
+  - **data** Folder where the downloaded data is stored
+  - **work** Folder where the leraned matrix for LinUCB is stored
+  - **results** Folder where the results are stored

 ## Requirement
 Codes were implemented in Python 3.6.8.